attack68/rateslib/docs/source/z_quantlib.rst

 Finally the result beween the two libraries is summarized in the table below:

-.. table:: Discount Factors from RatesLib and QuantLib
+.. table:: Discount Factors from rateslib and QuantLib

   ============= ============= ============= ==============
     Curve Nodes    RatesLib      QuantLib       Residual